afragen/git-updater/README.md

 The same applies for Bitbucket hosted plugins.

+## Remote Installation

+From the `GitHub Updater Settings Page` there is a tabbed interface for remote installation of plugins or themes.

 ## Extras

 [szepeviktor](https://github.com/szepeviktor) has created an add-on plugin to GitHub Updater that identifies all plugins with an icon in the plugin view for GitHub or Bitbucket depending upon where they get updates.
 It's very clever.